adarisi4/Crypto_project/README.md

 ## 🔍 Overview of What I Built

-- 🧩 A modular dbt project (staging → intermediate → mart) that transforms raw crypto data into analytics-ready Snowflake tables
+- 🧩 A modular dbt project (staging → marts) that transforms raw crypto data into analytics-ready Snowflake tables
 - ⚙️ Python script to retrieve data via **CoinMarketCap’s public API** (as of July 3, 2025)
 - ☁️ Data ingestion pipeline triggered using **AWS EventBridge**, storing the CSV in S3 and transforming it via Snowflake external stages
 - 🔁 dbt models to calculate: